How to cite this paper

 particular diff algorithm/engine behavior).
 The method described in this paper addresses

 these four issues at various levels.
-We believe our approach therefore constitutes a
+We believe our approach therefore constitutes

 significant contribution having a realistic applicability level, though the data volume